 ⇒ You lose control over certain elements of your reservation.

 If a travel agent makes the resort reservations for you, they own the booking.
 Now the only way you can make a change to thinks like the date, resort or room type is if they do it for you.
 You will not be able to call Disney yourself for any changes.
 You’re relying on someone else to make changes, and that could be very good or very bad.

-If your travel agent is easily accessible, and very willing to be consistently helpful throughout the process, that won’t be a problem.
+If your travel agent is easily accessible, and very willing to be consistently helpful throughout the process, the loss of control won’t be a problem.
 However if they’re difficult to get in touch with, and not quick to make your changes, frustration could ensue.

 If you make your own reservations, you have control.
 Remember though, that booking a trip to Disney yourself requires some knowledge.
 Planning a Disney World trip is unique – It’s a different “world” there.
 If you’re going to book it yourself, you’ll need to spend some time gathering information.
 You’ll want to learn about the Disney resorts, the Dining Plan, tickets, etc. There’s so much information out there that this won’t be hard.
 It will just take time.
 You can study this website, visit others, buy a book, and join facebook groups where you can ask unlimited questions.